Deposit risk

-Deposit risk is one type of liquidity risk of a financial institution that is generated by deposits with the defined maturity dates (then such deposits are called time or term deposits) or without the ones (then such deposits are called demand or non-maturity deposits).
+Deposit risk is a type of liquidity risk of a financial institution that is generated by deposits either with defined maturity dates (then such deposits are called 'time' or 'term' deposits) or without defined maturity dates (then such deposits are called 'demand' or 'non-maturity' deposits).

 Types of deposit risk

-Deposit risk is a risk of probable cash outflows from a financial institution that is caused by changes in depositors’ behavior.
+Deposit risk is a risk of probable cash outflows from a financial institution that is caused by changes in depositors' behavior.
 In its turn, it consists of early withdrawal or redemption risk, rollover risk and run risk.